BradLarson/GPUImage/README.md

 - **GPUImageColorInvertFilter**: Inverts the colors of an image

+- **GPUImageGrayscaleFilter**: Converts an image to grayscale (a slightly faster implementation of the saturation filter, without the ability to vary the color contribution)

 - **GPUImageSepiaFilter**: Simple sepia tone filter
   - *intensity*: The degree to which the sepia tone replaces the normal image color (0.0 - 1.0, with 1.0 as the default)